 Fleas and ticks are more than just annoying pests — they can cause real health problems for your pets.
 But with some simple steps, you can help protect your furry friends from these parasites and prevent any discomfort.
 Here are the top seven ways to do it.

 While it’s true that fleas and ticks are more common in the summer months (they thrive in temperatures between 65 and 80 degrees), some can also survive indoors during the winter — even in cold climates.
 For this reason, many veterinarians recommend year-round preventive measures to protect pets.
 There are many products from which to choose — check with your vet for the best one to meet your pet’s individual needs.
 Make sure you read and carefully follow your veterinarian’s instructions for how and when to use the product.
 This is the best way to guarantee that it will effectively protect your pet.

 2. Do not use old preventive products.

-flea or tick products to which you have been holding on, it is probably time to trade them in for something new.
+If you’ve been hanging onto old flea or tick products, it is probably time to trade them in for something new.
 Old products, especially ones past their expiration date, can lose effectiveness.
 And you always want to check with your vet about new brands or products in the marketplace that may work better than what you’ve traditionally been using.